Aeriellz/aeriellz.github.io/_posts/Computer Science/2025-09-20-cash-assignment.md

 Yet, time and time again, I would press *up*, and then *enter*, to run the file through the command line, and the code would still be broken as if I never fixed anything.
 I was going completely insane.
 Hours of duck.
 Hours of thinking I was even worse at math than I thought I was if a simple addition operation wasn't working.

 My last ditch attempt was something I remembered Daniel Shiffman, from [Coding Train](https://thecodingtrain.com), doing when he's got bugs.
 He prints all the values from his functions to the console at important steps, and tries to figure out where the hell the computer is getting those values from.
 So printf I wrote.
 It compiled.
-I ran... and... it wan't printing anything?
+I ran it... and... it wan't printing anything?

 Panic set in for a total of half a second before I pressed *up* to bring up the last command I ran on the CL.
 It was the wrong file.